 The café is open all day, so feel free to start your day with an indulgent treat, stop by for an afternoon pick-me-up with a cup of coffee or end your day on a sweet note as you watch the sunset over the water.

 Top Photo Spots in Crete

-- Old Town Chania: This neighborhood lives up to its name, with 2000-year-old foundations that have been transformed in turn by the Venetians, Ottomans, Arabs and Greeks, providing a colorful mix of cultures and architecture for the camera.
+Old Town Chania: This neighborhood lives up to its name, with 2000-year-old foundations that have been transformed in turn by the Venetians, Ottomans, Arabs, and Greeks.
+This provides a colorful mix of cultures and architecture for the camera.

-- Balos Lagoon: This site is likely the most-photographed beach in Crete, with its brilliant turquoise waters set against white sands, and rocky cliffs.
+Balos Lagoon: This site is likely the most-photographed beach in Crete.
+It has brilliant turquoise waters set against white sands and rocky cliffs.

-- Agios Nikolaos: This mid-size port town on picturesque Mirabello Bay blends the modern and traditional, with charming, brightly-hued homes that circle the boat-filled water.
+Agios Nikolaos: This mid-size port town on picturesque Mirabello Bay blends the modern and traditional.
+It has charming, brightly-hued homes that circle the boat-filled water.

 Home to an incredible diversity of ecosystems and cultures, Crete has something to offer every visitor.
 From historic ruins filled with rare artifacts to peaceful mountain villages.
 From beautiful beaches to incredible food.
 This is all made even more memorable by the warm Mediterranean hospitality that permeates the island.

 Its reasonable prices and endless opportunities for relaxing, exploring, and entertainment make it one of the best values for travelers considering a European vacation.